turingschool/career-development-curriculum-site/module_two/m2_pd_repeat_plan.md

      * Update your resume using [these guidelines](/resources/resume_resources)
      * Have your mentor review your resume
      * Update your LinkedIn profile using [these guidelines](/resources/branding_resources)
-     * Write a blog post about something you're learning
+     * Write a blog post about something you're learning that you can share on LinkedIn or Twitter for your networks
   * Job Search Strategies
      * Work on the [Flower Exercise](https://docs.google.com/document/d/1ETSoRT-BxMH-cTWzbk1inRESmYHGnpbz0DgBHgmAJ-4/edit?usp=sharing), [career roadmap](https://docs.google.com/document/d/1yMlss8updK2zaTVPwUzcoBG2ws5zBWENjE2a-SjSPeM/edit), or a DTR for your job search.
      * Search through [resources here](/resources/finding_opportunities) and pull out 2-3 to use in building your job search strategy